arsantodiaz/minimalspringmvcsample/README.md

 Sample minimal web application written using Java, Spring, Spring Social, Thymeleaf and Angular JS.

+I'm creating a separate branch for each new set of features I'm adding, so you can grab whatever you need.
+For example, the M0 branch contains the very basic web app, M1 contains a bit more features and so on.

 How to build this project:

 - install gradle